 Interestingly, the military Head of State could not have chosen a more incredible excuse.
-Beyond the obvious contradiction posed by the recent swearing in of an Election Tribunal to handle election-related controversies, the Decree 13 granted NEC wide-ranging powers to oversee elections.
+Beyond the obvious contradiction posed by the recent swearing-in of an Election Tribunal to handle election-related controversies, Decree 13 granted NEC wide-ranging powers to oversee elections.

 Decree 52 outlined the transition timetable, including the swearing-in of an elected president on August 27, 1993.